quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/3-tier-web/README.md

 </div>
 <br>

-### 1.1 Dịch vụ web
+### 1.1 Web service

-Phát triển dịch vụ web sử dụng thư viện [ReactJS](https://react.dev/) viết theo [TypeScript](https://www.typescriptlang.org/) và kết hợp với 1 build tool có module bundler Rollup là [ViteJs](https://vitejs.dev/).
+Develop the web service using the [ReactJS](https://react.dev/) library written in [TypeScript](https://www.typescriptlang.org/) and combined with a build tool with module bundler Rollup, which is [ViteJs](https://vitejs.dev/).

-ReactJS là một thư viện JavaScript phổ biến để xây dựng giao diện người dùng.
-Vite là một công cụ build nhanh chóng và hiện đại, giúp tăng tốc quá trình phát triển bằng cách cung cấp một môi trường phát triển nhanh và một hệ thống build hiệu quả.
-TypeScript là một phần mở rộng của JavaScript, cung cấp tính năng kiểm tra kiểu tĩnh và các công cụ hỗ trợ phát triển mạnh mẽ.
-Kết hợp ReactJS, Vite và TypeScript giúp cải thiện hiệu suất phát triển và chất lượng mã nguồn.
+ReactJS is a popular JavaScript library for building user interfaces.
+Vite is a fast and modern build tool that speeds up development by providing a fast development environment and an efficient build system.
+TypeScript is an extension of JavaScript that provides static type checking and powerful development tools.
+Combining ReactJS, Vite, and TypeScript helps improve development performance and code quality.

 <div align="center">
   <img width="600" src="./assets/images/reactjs-vite-typescript.png" alt="ReactJs + Vite + TypeScript">